 Possibly the funnier of the two plots, Summer trapped in Rick’s car.
 The levels that this plot escalated to were just out of bounds.
 We go from a rather extreme but quick and probably illegal way of keeping Summer safe to legal ways that were just as out of control.
 A peace accord with a spider colony?
 Well, that came outta left field.
 The ship creating family members that had passed on and just rolling them out at the officer’s feet?
 Holy fuck.
 Paralyzing and killing transients doesn’t seem so crazy now, does it?
 Oh, by the way, shout out to Rick’s ship for hurling insults at Summer.
 Everything she said killed and it was great.

 That’s not to say this week’s episode didn’t have a few flaws.
-Near the last act of the episode the back and forth between both plots were so quick that I honestly felt Zeep was somehow going to make it to Earth and involve himself in Summer’s plot.
-That didn’t happen, and now that I think of it, would’ve been difficult to explain, but the flash backs and forth were so quick it would’ve seemed a likely conclusion.
+Near the last act of the episode, the back and forth between both plots were so quick that I honestly felt Zeep was somehow going to make it to Earth and involve himself in Summer’s plot.
+That didn’t happen, and now that I think of it, it would’ve been difficult to explain, but the flashbacks and forth were so quick it would’ve seemed a likely conclusion.
 Also, Morty joining up with the local tribe sounds like it could have been a lot of fun, but it lasted all of 30 seconds and as such, served no logical need.

-Thankfully, these gripes are real minor, and the aforementioned guest stars did such a great job at bouncing off of Rick that that alone is worth the price of admission.
+Thankfully, these gripes are really minor, and the aforementioned guest stars did such a great job at bouncing off of Rick that alone is worth the price of admission.
 Rick could’ve just gone to a Meineke or called AAA during this whole ordeal, but that would not have been a Rick and Morty episode.